MaterializeInc/materialize/doc/user/content/quickstarts/abandoned-cart.md

 ### Create the sources

 Materialize provides public Kafka topics and a Confluent Schema Registry for its users.
-The Kafka topics contain data from a fictional eCommerce store and receive updates every second.
+The Kafka topics contain data from a fictional eCommerce website and receive updates every second.
+You will use this sample data to build the abandoned cart pipeline.

 Sources are the first step in most Materialize projects.
-For this quickstart, you will use our public Kafka topics.
-They contain data from a fictional eCommerce and receive updates every second.

 1. In your `psql` terminal, create the connection to the Confluent Schema Registry: